TunnelBear Review (2020) | Nice and User-friendly, but no Netflix or Torrents

 Generally, their clean style is pleasant.
 However, if you are looking for specific information it can be difficult to find.

 Installing TunnelBear isn’t difficult.
 You can download the software from the website onto your desktop pc.
 You can also find the apps in different app stores for your iOS or Android device.
 Installation might take a while, but the installation wizard will do all the work for you.
 The only thing you need to do once you have downloaded the software is open it and log in with your account details.
 Then you are ready to go online safe and secure.
 You can install TunnelBear on Windows, Mac, iPhone, iPad, and Android.
 Furthermore, TunnelBear also has an easy-to-use browser extension.

 The appearance of the TunnelBear software is amazing.
 They have clearly put time and effort into every visual detail.
 Moreover, they have tried to make using a VPN fun.
 All this results in clear VPN software.
 Because the software is playful and visually-appealing it is fun to use TunnelBear.

 The user-friendliness of the TunnelBear software is great.
 As a user you aren’t overloaded with options and settings.
 Choosing a server location and connecting to the server can be done by pushing one button.

 As you can see above the TunnelBear software is very clear.
 What you see is what you get.
-Apart from maybe some small extra options, what you see in the picture above is all you need.
+Apart from maybe some extra options, what you see in the picture above is all you need.

 Pricing and methods of payment

 TunnelBear isn’t the cheapest VPN but it isn’t the most expensive VPN either.
-TunnelBear asks $4,17 a month if you get their subscription for a year.
+TunnelBear asks for $4,17 a month if you get their subscription for a year.
 They also have a free option.
 The downside to this free plan is that you only get 500 MB of data.
-This amount won’t last you long enough to watch a movie, so for most of us the free subscription isn’t an option.
+This amount won’t last you long enough to watch a movie, so for most of us the free subscription isn’t a viable option.